jh3nd3rs0n/jargyle/README.md

 The option `-Pcoverage` can be removed if you do not want the aggregated test coverage reports produced.

-When executing the tests, the tests use only the loopback address and the local port numbers assigned by the local system.
+When executing the integration tests, the integration tests use only the loopback address and the local port numbers assigned by the local system.
 However, the following specified local port numbers need to be open:

 -   `1080`: This default port number is used for SOCKS servers set up for testing.